cniel-ud/cniel-website/README.md

 - Layouts
   - Main folder to work with for editing how a page looks.
   - Contains html layouts for individual and list pages.
-  - All page-specfic css styles are in the their repective layout pages.
+  - All page-specfic css styles are in the their respective layout pages.
   - /_default folder
     - index.html is where you can edit the front page
-    - /partials includes code blocks that can be inserted into html with {{partial "partialName" .}}
+    - /partials include code blocks that can be inserted into html with {{partial "partialName" .}}
     - /_markup/render-image.html is used to ensure that all images in the content markup files are rendered correctly in html
   - /singles
     - Specifies the layouts for special one-off pages that need special layouts